Pope John Paul II: Pastor bonus

 John Paul II promulgated the apostolic constitution Pastor bonus on 28 June 1988.
 It instituted a number of reforms in the process of running the Roman Curia.
 Pastor bonus laid out in considerable detail the organisation of the Roman Curia, specifying precisely the names and composition of each dicastery, and enumerating the competencies of each dicastery.
 It replaced the previous special law, Regimini Ecclesiæ universæ, which was promulgated by Paul VI in 1967.

 Catechism of the Catholic Church

 On 11 October 1992, in his apostolic constitution Fidei depositum (The Deposit of Faith), John Paul ordered the publication of the Catechism of the Catholic Church.

 He declared the publication to be "a sure norm for teaching the faith … a sure and authentic reference text for teaching Catholic doctrine and particularly for preparing local catechisms".
 It was "meant to encourage and assist in the writing of new local catechisms [both applicable and faithful]" rather than replacing them.

-Relationship with dictatorships

-According to Joaquín Navarro-Valls, John Paul II's press secretary:

-"The single fact of John Paul II's election in 1978 changed everything.
-In Poland, everything began.
-Not in East Germany or Czechoslovakia.
-Then the whole thing spread.
-Why in 1980 did they lead the way in Gdansk?
-Why did they decide, now or never?
-Only because there was a Polish pope.
-He was in Chile and Pinochet was out.
-He was in Haiti and Duvalier was out.
-He was in the Philippines and Marcos was out.
-On many of those occasions, people would come here to the Vatican thanking the Holy Father for changing things."